calculuswhiz/config-files/scripts/gimp-scripts/batch_level/README.md

 As a side effect, this tool can also be used to batch flatten XCF images as `batch_level.py 0 255`.
 I put `alias xcf2jpg='batch_level.py 0 255'` in my .zshrc/.bashrc file so I just have to type the one command.

 #Installation:
+- This requires GIMP to be installed on your computer.
 - Put `batch_level.py` into a directory that is covered by your `$PATH` environment variable.
 For example, on my computer, I use `~/bin/`.
 - To make this script executable, do `chmod +x batch_level.py`.
 - Put `mass-level.py` into your gimp plugins directory.
 On my system, it's `~/.gimp-2.8/plug-ins/`